knpuniversity/symfony4/knpu/ep4-security/errors-logout.md

 *all* before the controller is ever executed.

 So... let's try it!
 Change the URL to `/logout` and... yes!
-The web debug toolbar reports that we are once again floating around the side anonymously.
+The web debug toolbar reports that we are once again floating around the site anonymously.

 By the way, there *are* a few other things that you can customize under the `logout` section, like *where* to redirect.
 You can find those options in the Symfony reference